emiruz/data-analysis-with-x/README.md

 # DATA ANALYSIS WITH HASKELL

-A repository of adhoc analyses using the programming language Haskell.
+A repository of adhoc analyses and algorithmic demonstrators using the programming language Haskell.

 ## Rationale